Last updated on July 5th, 2022

 - Where you live

-Dishwasher repair costs aren’t cheap, so it’s often worth considering the option of replacing your dishwasher for a newer model.
+Dishwasher repair costs aren’t cheap, so it’s often worth considering the option of replacing your dishwasher with a newer model.

 Common dishwasher problems